Registration

 Team Financial/Scholarship Support

-Each state will receive a $132.00 scholarship per team member (maximum of 4 team members) provided by the Farm Credit System to be applied toward the team's food and lodging expenses at the camp.
+Each state will receive a maximum of 4 full team scholarships provided by the Invitational sponsors to be applied toward the team's food and lodging expenses at the camp.
 In addition, we will help pay your team's travel expenses.
 You will be reimbursed for your travel at $.25 per mile for an average round trip from your state.
-Access the Mileage Reimbursement Form and information here.
-Coaches will pay any remaining balance for their team's expenses at Jackson's Mill from 1-5 p.m.
+Coaches will pay all remaining balance for their team's expenses while at Jackson's Mill from 1-5 p.m.
 Wednesday afternoon at the Registration/Administration Building.
 Please check on this arrangement at the Invitational Registration Desk when your team arrives at Jackson's Mill.
 Jackson's Mill accepts VISA and MasterCard.

 Clothing and Supplies